sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-getting-started/cp-portal-cloud-foundry-getting-started.md

 In this group of tutorials our goal is to create a site using SAP Build Work Zone, standard edition.
 But before we can do this, there are some steps you'll need to do in the SAP BTP cockpit.

->SAP Build Work Zone, standard edition offers two types of standard plans.
+>SAP Build Work Zone, standard edition offers 2 types of standard plans.
 The **Applications Plan** which is used to access your applications from a site.
 In this case, you need to create a subscription to SAP Build Work Zone, standard edition, which you will do in Step 1.
 The 2nd plan is the **Service Plan** which is used to integrate with other services.
 This plan is not required for the scope of this tutorial.

 ### Subscribe to SAP Build Work Zone, standard edition